 Requirements for declaring a major within the Walker College of Business are detailed here.

-- Appalachian is one of only five universities in North Carolina authorized to teach the Cisco Networking Academy curriculum, with access to Cisco routers, switches and other equipment.
+- App State is one of only five universities in North Carolina authorized to teach the Cisco Networking Academy curriculum, with access to Cisco routers, switches and other equipment.

 - Students can take IT Certification tests before they graduate, including Network+, Security+, CCNA, and CISSP.